BamaComputationalBiology/Applied-Bioinformatics/CFG-NCBI-Submission.md

 8. The resulting MAKER2 .gff will have some glitches and inconsistencies.
 In particular NCBI requires that all introns > 10bp for submission.
 A lot of the MAKER2 introns that don't meet this requirement are 10bp inclusive but 9bp exclusive, for example an intron from bases 1725-1735.
 I think this might be a glitch in the MAKER2 vs. NCBI set computations and it affects <<1% of the genes but NCBI will still reject the entire file.

 9. I used the Genome Annotation Generator (GAG https://github.com/genomeannotation/GAG/blob/master/gag.py) to correct intron errors and other glitches.
 Funannotate https://github.com/nextgenusfs/funannotate is also recommended but I found it tossed a bunch of gene models without verbose output on why and didn't use it.
-It was very easy to install and use through homebrew though https://brew.sh/ and it actually installed a bunch of other useful software for me that I had previously had problems installing, funny enough.
+It was very easy to install through homebrew though https://brew.sh/ and it actually installed a bunch of other useful software for me that I had previously had problems installing, funny enough.
+Also easy to use.

 GAG treats intron errors in genes as gene errors and tosses the entire gene model.
 This made me cry but I had 312 intron errors across ~100 genes and I had to get moving.
 It was not even 1/2 of 1% of the genes but still I felt like "But what if that was a REALLY important gene."
 Important genes may get tossed but until there is a better system it's really not workable to manually correct these intron errors to retain genes.